+Four-Year Program.
 The four-year program is composed of a General Military Course (GMC) and a Professional Officer Course (POC).
 The first two years, the GMC, provide a general introduction to the Air Force and the various career fields.
-Students on relied in the CMC who are not receiving an Air Force enrolled in the GMC who are not receiving an Air Force Scholarship incur no reserve or active duty service obligation to the Air Force and may elect to discontinue the program at any time.
+Students enrolled in the GMC who are not receiving an Air Force Scholarship incur no reserve or active duty service obligation to the Air Force and may elect to discontinue the program at any time.
 The final two years, the POC, concentrate on developing leadership and management skills and on a study of American defense policy.
 Students must compete for entry into the POC.
 If accepted, they must attend field training at a designated Air Force base during the summer following their sophomore year of college.
 When they return to the University in the Fall, they are placed under contract with the Air Force to complete the program and serve a minimum of four years on active duty.
-Pilot and navigator candidates incur an additional obligation because of specialized training following commissioning
+Pilot and navigator candidates incur an additional obligation because of specialized training following commissioning.

 Two-Year Program.
 The two-year program is normally offered to prospective juniors and graduate students.
 The academic requirements for this program are identical to the final two years of the four-year program.